ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 }
 ```

-For a more detailed implementation, including of how and when to present the GCKUIMiniMediaControlsViewController by animating it on screen you can check the full project.
+For a more detailed implementation, including of how and when to present the `GCKUIMiniMediaControlsViewController` by animating it on screen you can check the full project.

 Run the app, open a video and a cast session and play the video remotely.
-Now press the back button in the UINavigationBar and you should be able to see the GCKUIMiniMediaControlsViewController in the bottom of your FirstViewController.
+Now press the back button in the `UINavigationBar` and you should be able to see the `GCKUIMiniMediaControlsViewController` in the bottom of your `FirstViewController`.

 ### Part 7: Cutomise style of your default castViews

 With our app's functionality now completed, we can now start thinking about matching our app's theme with the castViews provided by the SDK.

-Since we would like our castViews to use the same pink color that we use all over out app, we can configure all the castViews to do the same by assining our color to the GCKUIStyle as follows.
+Since we would like our castViews to use the same pink color that we use all over out app, we can configure all the castViews to do the same by assining our color to the `GCKUIStyle` as follows.

 ```
 private func style() {